ArielleRosinski/Autoencoder-based-models-of-the-auditory-cortex/README.md

 This repository contains the code used for MSc Project "An Autoencoder-based Model of Biological Auditory Representation Learning".

-The files it contains are:
+The files it contains include:

 (1) "model_training.py": main file used to train the autoencoder model.
 Note that running the code will require changing the paths to the cochleagram data, and to the other .py files used.